ConservationInternational/trends.earth/LDMP/help/source/documentation/reporting_tool.rst

    :align: center

-To view the "Visualization Tools", select the report icon (|iconReporting|).
+To view the "Visualization Tools", select the report icon (|iconVisualization|).
 This will open up the "Visualization tools" dialog box:

 .. image:: /static/documentation/reporting_tool/image065.png